How to Apply

 The nonrefundable application fee is $60 and is paid via credit card through LSAC when submitting the application.
 Applicants who cannot afford to pay the fee may fill out the Fee Waiver Request form.

 Character and Fitness

 You are required to answer two Character & Fitness related questions on our application.
 After law school matriculation, all states require bar exam applicants to establish their character and fitness to practice law.
 Bar applicants should carefully review these requirements for the state in which they intend to practice, available at Character and Fitness Investigations through the National Conference of Bar Examiners website.

 Registration with Credential Assembly Service (CAS)

-All applicants, including international, must first register with the Credential Assembly Service (CAS) through the LSAC website.
+All applicants, including international, must first register with the Credential Assembly Service through the LSAC website.
 The service will act as a repository for academic transcripts, testing scores, and letters of recommendation.
 CAS will summarize your transcripts and send them to each law school to which you apply.
 We do not waive the CAS report fee.

 Once registered with CAS, applicants must contact every previous college or university attended (even if a degree was not earned) to request a transcript be sent directly to CAS.
 Universities and other educational institutions should send transcripts to: